5 min read · The beginner explainer · Last updated 14 May 2026

 The simplest possible definition

-A Claude skill is a folder containing one plain-text file of instructions that Claude reads automatically when you ask it to do something the skill is for.
+A Claude skill is a folder.
+Inside is one plain-text file of instructions.
+Claude reads it automatically when you ask for something the skill is for.

 That is it.
 That is the whole technical truth.